 Your Right to Know the Charges

 Being informed of the charges allows you and your lawyer to start building a defense immediately.
 If the police do not provide this information, or they lie about the reason, this could be strong evidence for a wrongful arrest claim.
+Knowing exactly what you are facing helps you feel less lost and more in control.

 Your Right to Humane Treatment